-- A. Exhibit a minimum of 10 different leaves from native Kansas trees collected within the year.
+- 5100.
+Forestry Collection: (Choose either A or B) Only those exhibiting for the first year may enter this class. - A. Exhibit a minimum of 10 different leaves from native Kansas trees collected within the year.
 Exhibit can include non-native leaves in addition to the required number of leaf specimens collected from native Kansas trees. - B. Exhibit a minimum of 5 native Kansas trees showing leaf, twig and fruit from each species collected. - 5101.
-Intermediate - A. Exhibit a minimum of 20 different leaves (including 10 new specimens) from native Kansas trees.
+Forestry Collection: (Choose either A or B).
+This class is open to those exhibiting either for the first or second time. - A. Exhibit a minimum of 20 different leaves (including 10 new specimens) from native Kansas trees.
 Exhibit can include non-native leaves in addition to the required number of leaf specimens collected from native Kansas trees. - B. Exhibit a minimum of 10 native Kansas trees showing leaf, twig and fruit from each species collected.
 This exhibit must include 5 new leaf, twig and fruit specimens. - 5102.
-Senior - A. Exhibit a minimum of 30 different leaves (including 10 new specimens) from native Kansas trees.
+Forestry Collection: (Choose either A or B).
+This class is open to those exhibiting either for the third or fourth time. - A. Exhibit a minimum of 30 different leaves (including 10 new specimens) from native Kansas trees.
 Exhibit can include non-native leaves in addition to the required number of leaf specimens collected from native Kansas trees. - B. Exhibit a minimum of 15 native Kansas trees showing leaf, twig, and fruit from each species collected.
 This exhibit must include 5 new leaf, twig and fruit specimens. - 5103.
-Advanced - A. Exhibit a minimum of 40 different leaves (including 20 new specimens) from native Kansas trees.
-Exhibit can include non-native leaves in addition to the required number of leaf specimens collected from native Kansas trees.

-B. Exhibit a minimum of 20 native Kansas trees showing leaf, twig and fruit from each species collected.
-This exhibit must include 10 new leaf, twig and fruit specimens.
+Forestry Collection: (Choose either A or B).
+This class is open to those exhibiting the fifth time or more at the state fair. - A. Exhibit a minimum of 40 different leaves (including 20 new specimens) from native Kansas trees.
+Exhibit can include non-native leaves in addition to the required number of leaf specimens collected from native Kansas trees. - B. Exhibit a minimum of 20 native Kansas trees showing leaf, twig and fruit from each species collected.
+This exhibit must include 10 new leaf, twig and fruit specimens. - 5104.
+Notebook Entry may include a project notebook with 10 or more seeds collected with pictures showing a germination study OR a mounting of a thin section of wood cut from the end of a log or top of a stump labeled with information such as kind of wood and age of tree when cut OR exhibit an illustration of how a tree grows.